The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Members of the military can qualify for some impressive credit card perks most other people cannot.
-Benefits include those granted through the Servicemembers Civil Relief Act (SCRA), which is available to active duty military and other eligible National Guard and reservists.
-Many card issuers also waive annual fees for their top rewards and travel credit cards, creating a scenario where military members can score lucrative benefits without paying for the privilege.
+Members of the military can qualify for some impressive credit card perks.
+Benefits include those granted through the Servicemembers Civil Relief Act (SCRA), which is available to active-duty military and other eligible National Guard and reservists.
+Many card issuers also waive annual fees for their top rewards and travel credit cards, allowing military members to score the most coveted benefits without paying for the privilege.

-If you’re active duty military personnel or a veteran, you may be wondering which benefits you could qualify for and how you can take advantage.
+If you’re an active-duty military member or a veteran, you may be wondering which benefits you could qualify for and how you can take advantage of them.
 This guide aims to cover everything you need to know about credit card military benefits and who may be eligible to sign up.

 SCRA credit card benefits: What you need to know

 The Servicemembers Civil Relief Act (SCRA) became law in 2003 and has helped military members save money on interest and fees ever since.
 Thanks to SCRA, eligible military personnel cannot be asked to pay an interest rate that is more than 6 percent on financial obligations and debts incurred prior to military service.
 The United States Department of Justice says the following types of debts qualify for this interest rate cap: automobile, ATV, boat and other vehicle loans, credit cards, mortgages, home equity loans and student loans.